 Plane food these days is generally much better than it was years ago but still can leave a lot to be desired.
 You will probably want to take a selection of small snacks when flying with kids, particularly if your children are fussy eaters.
 Our top picks are cheese sticks, crackers, home baked muffins or cookies, dried fruit, nuts and cereal bars.

-Depending on how far you’re travelling and whether you’re driving or flying, you may also want to pack some small meals such as sandwiches to keep them full for longer until you reach your destination.
-If your hotel room has a kitchen you can grab some sandwich fillings and prepare things to take in a backpack each day to save costs and time.
+Depending on how far you’re travelling and whether you’re driving or flying, you may also want to pack some small meals.
+For example sandwiches to keep them full for longer until you reach your destination.
+If your hotel room has a kitchen you can prepare sandwiches to take in a backpack each day.
+This will save you costs and time.

 6. Meet and assist